garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 </p>

 ### Selection {#selection}
 Once the population has been evaluated for fitness, some of the individuals will reproduce to create the next generation.
 In nature, the individuals that would breed would be based on their fitness, mainly the ones that survive and attract a mate.
 For this problem, we'll be using tournament selection[^tourn_select][^deap_tourn].
 In tournament selection, several individuals are pulled randomly from the population, where they participate in a "tournament".
 One individual is picked from the tournament, and individuals with higher fitness are more likely to be picked.
-Tournament selection is included with deap, so I just have to include it in the simulation.

-{% highlight python %}
-toolbox.register("select", tools.selTournament, tournsize=tournament_size)
-{% endhighlight %}

 ### Mating {#mating}
 In order to pass on the genes that lead to their success, individuals must mate.
 In nature, this takes on many different forms, but ultimately results in a new genome which is a combination of the parents' genome.
 For our algorithm, this is done via two point crossover[^two_pc].
 Two point crossover selects two points along the genome and then swaps the intermediate sections to create two new chromosomes.